-Concerning the amusements and social life of the upper classes I shall content myself with making a few somewhat miscellaneous observations.
+pressed some disapproval of them, but they were not finally suppressed in England till 1823.
+Westminster Bridge, which was begun in 1736, was built chiefly from the produce of lotteries.
+Another instance of their employment is deserving of special remembrance, for it is connected with the origin of one of the most valuable of London institutions.
+In 1753 lotteries were established to purchase the Sloane collection and the Harleian manuscripts, which were combined with the Cottonian collection, and deposited in Montague House under the name of the British Museum.1 Concerning the amusements and social life of the upper classes I shall content myself with making a few somewhat miscellaneous observations.
 The subject is a very large one, and it would require volumes to exhaust it; but it is, I think, possible to select from the mass of details a few facts which are not without a real historic importance, as indicating the tendencies of taste, and thus throwing some light on the moral history of the nation.
 It was said that the Revolution brought four tastes into England, two of which were chiefly due to Mary, and two to her husband.
-To Mary was due a passion for coloured East Indian calieoes, which speedily spread through all classes of the community, and also a passion for rare and eccentric porcelain, which continued for some generations to be a favourite topic with the satirists.
-William, on his side, set the fashion of picture-collecting and gave a great impulse to gardening.2 This latter taste, which forms one of the healthiest elements in English country life, attained its height in the first half of the eighteenth century, and it took a form which was entirely new.
-In the reign of Charles II. the parks of Greenwich and St. James had been laid out by the great French gardener Le N?tre, and the taste which he made general in Europe reigned in its most exaggerated form in England.
+To Mary was due a passion for coloured East Indian calicoes, which speedily spread through all classes of the community, and also a passion for rare and eccentric porcelain, which continued for some generations to be a favourite topic with the satirists.
+William, on his side, set the fashion of picture-collecting and gave a great impulse to gardening.9 This latter taste, which forms one of the healthiest elements in English country life, attained its height in the first half of the eighteenth century, and it took a form which was entirely new.
+In the reign of Charles II. the parks of Greenwich and St. James had been laid out by the great French gardener Le Nôtre, and the taste which he made general in Europe reigned in its most exaggerated form in England.
 It appeared to be a main object to compel nature to recede as far as possible, to repress every irregularity, to make the human hand apparent in every shrub, and to convert gardening into an anomalous form of sculpture.
-The trees were habitually carved into cones, or pyramids, or globes, into smooth, even walls, or into fantastic groups of men and animals.
-The flower-beds were laid out symmetrically in architectural figures.
-Long, straight, and formal alleys, a perfect uniformity of design, and a constant recurrence of similar forms, were essential to a well-arranged garden.
-The passion for gardening, however, at this time took some root in England, and the writings of Evelyn did much to extend it.
-William introduced the fashion of masses of clipped yews forming the avenue or shading the approaches of the house, and of imposing iron gates.
-Sir William Temple, in his essay 'On the Garden of Epicurus,' accurately reflected the prevailing taste.
-But early in the eighteenth century two great gardeners-Bridgeman, who died in 1737, and Kent, who died in 1748-originated a new form of landscapegardening which speedily acquired an almost universal popularity.
-They utterly discarded all vegetable sculpture and all symmetry of design, gave free scope to the wild, luxuriant and irregular beauties of nature, and made it their aim to reproduce, as far as possible, in a small compass its variety and its freedom.
-The essay in which
+The trees were 1 Macpherson, iii.
+300. Beckmann's Hist. of Inventions, ii. pp. 423-429.
+The passion for gambling in England appears in all the correspondence and other light literature of the time.